julienreszka/julienreszka/notes/Fake-vs-Real-project-management.md

     And I was like, all right, let's go.
 And I took input, but I started leading, and this is not something that you do all the time, because you want your team involved.

-    You got to be tough down, you've got a solve for speed, and you've got to solve for decisiveness.
+    You got to be top down, you've got a solve for speed, and you've got to solve for decisiveness.

     Because even if you're decisive, you make a decision that's 20% off, it's better than being indecisive and not doing anything.